 So here is my thought or question of the day.
 Does anyone repair their printers?
-If printers are being repaired why is my west coast distribution center closing?
-Oh this isn’t the first of my suppliers to pull out of the west coast, and if we on the west coast are the most environmentally friendly in Canada, why am I going to Ontario or Quebec for my parts?
+If printers are being repaired why is my west coast distribution centre closing?
+Oh, this isn’t the first of my suppliers to pull out of the west coast.
+We here on the west coast are the most environmentally friendly in Canada, so why am I going to Ontario or Quebec for my parts?
 Oh, that being said that begs another question, are we really the most environmentally friendly, or do we just talk about being environmentally conscious?

-The thing is, printers are inexpensive to purchase, and printers will not work on all operating systems, so if the printer is broken, you replace, and if you update your computer, you replace your printer.
+The thing is, printers are inexpensive to purchase.
+All printers will not work on all operating systems.
+If the printer is broken, you replace, and if you update your computer, you replace your printer.
 So yes we are really an environmentally conscious province.
 Are we really trying to ‘save the planet’?
-Or are we just intent to “recycle” our electronics because you know the saying ‘out of sight, out of mind’.
-Oh I know everyone recycles electronics…but that bodes the question, where do the recyclers really take the electronics (another topic, another day)
+Or are we just intended to “recycle” our electronics because you know the saying ‘out of sight, out of mind’?
+I know everyone recycles electronics…but that bodes the question, where do the recyclers really take the electronics (another topic, another day)

-So at the end of the day it is back to PRINTER REPAIRS, and is it worth the cost and that is up to you the consumer, and to me the technician.
+At the end of the day, it is back to PRINTER REPAIRS.
+Is it worth the cost and that is up to you the consumer and to me the technician?

 So as my printer parts suppliers all close on the west coast, I can still go to Ontario, Quebec, and China to purchase supplies, and pay to have an item shipped across the country or the globe, so yes Anounce still tries to repairs printers in Victoria BC.

 Call Anounce Printer Repair to troubleshoot error codes on your printers, and remember Anounce is here to help, call 250 474 1901.